-Settings like these are often flooded with angry, desperate youth struggling with emotional disturbance, conduct disorders and mental health issues.
+Settings like these are often flooded with angry, desperate youth struggling with childhood trauma, conduct disorders and mental health issues.
 Because of their harsh life experiences, many have learned to be relationship-wary.
 They have learned to mistrust rather than trust, to reject the people who try to help them rather than risk being rejected themselves.

 What is the Answer?
 Every day teachers, classroom aides, direct care workers, residential counselors, foster parents, nurses, psych techs, support room specialists, and others are called upon to intervene in crises which may become dangerous if not handled properly.
 Most adults want to help kids learn and grow, but become frustrated when nothing seems to work.
 As a result, they often turn to more and more severe consequences, which only serves to push these youth further and further away.

 Despite our frustration, we know that the answer to today's epidemic of challenging youth is NOT simply harsher discipline or stronger punishments.
 The best answer is a safe and structured program employing well-trained, caring staff -- adults who know how to build relationships and manage crises without escalating kids.